blackstoneaudio/mysql-events/README.md

+# Blackstone Version
+Only forked so we could update underscore package to latest

 # Update:
 I haven't been activly updating this code.
 Others have been activley making updates.
 Please also checkout their work.